 Provides investment research, portfolio construction and bespoke investment advice for Perpetual Private’s clients.

 Andrew works closely with advisers by providing specialist investment knowledge on Perpetual’s investment process and strategy implementation, focusing on delivering optimal solutions to our stakeholders and partners.
 This is further augmented by his provision of transparent and accessible knowledge of financial markets and asset classes both globally and locally.

 Having spent 15 years in London, Andrew returned to Melbourne with a wealth of international experience to benefit Perpetual’s clients and partners.
 Having started his career working on private equity transactions and stock market listings, he then spent time working on equity trading desks, before moving into investment management.
 In his role as a Portfolio Manager for Barclays Investment Solutions, Andrew managed money across multiple asset-classes on behalf of various client groups, before focusing on the charity and not-for-profit segment.
 With responsibility for as much as £3bn in assets, he developed a strong reputation for delivering robust investment performance linked to his comprehensive understanding of global investment markets.

 Andrew is a holder of the Chartered Financial Analyst designation.

 Stella joined Perpetual in January 2007 supporting the investments team on direct equities and managed funds research.
 One year into the role, Stella was promoted into a Research Analyst position with greater focus on direct equities.
-Since then, Stella has covered Financials, REITs, Telecommunications, Consumer Staples and Discretionary.
-Her current focus is on Healthcare and Small Companies.
+Since then, Stella has covered Financials, Telecommunications, Consumer Staples and Discretionary.
+Her current focus is on Healthcare, Insurance, REITs and Small Companies.

 Stella has completed the CFA Program and holds a Bachelor of Commerce from University of Technology Sydney with Finance and Economics majors.